jepsen-io/history/README.md

 This library tries to be reasonably fast (at least for Clojure)--supporting parallel techniques, memoization, and compact data structures.

-Realistic history sizes are up to a few million operations.
+Realistic history sizes are up to, say, a hundred million operations.
 It might be nice to go bigger, but right now it's not critical.

 In general, analyses of Jepsen histories is done in-memory.
 Recent work in Jepsen has brough us to streaming-capable on-disk storage, but basically every checker is going to immediately materialize huge chunks of the history in RAM.
-I'd like to explore doing analyses meaningfully *without* materializing the whole history in memory, but a.) this imposes complex performance costs, and b.)
-I'm not super concerned.
+I'd like to explore doing analyses meaningfully *without* materializing the whole history in memory.
+This library has been written with an eye towards writing checkers that never materialize the whole dataset in RAM, and to fuse together multiple reductions into a single IO pass over the data.

 ## Derived Histories